epnallan3/DBMS-SQL-Labs/inclass/Lab_Python.md

 cnx=mysql.connector.connect(user='root', password='1234', host='127.0.0.1', database='dbms')
 ```

-You may need to create a non-root account to access the DBMS (you can allow root to remotely access DB but this is not a greate idea).
+You may need to create a non-root account to access the DBMS (you can allow root to remotely access DB but this is not a great idea).

 To create a user
 ```sql